SethMMorton/natsort/docs/source/intro.rst

     >>> natsorted(a)
     ['1 ft 5 in', '2 ft 7 in', '2 ft 11 in', '7 ft 6 in', '10 ft 2 in']

+:func:`~natsorted` identifies numbers anywhere in a string and sorts them naturally.
+Below are some other things you can do with :mod:`natsort` (please see the :ref:`examples` for a quick start guide, or the :ref:`api` for more details).

 .. note::

     :func:`~natsorted` is designed to be a drop-in replacement for the built-in